This topic contains the following sections:

-See Maestro CLI User Guide, Section 2.1, Determining Available Images, for details.
+See Maestro CLI User Guide, Section 3.4, Working with Images, for details.

 Maestro Command Line Interface used to perform basic Orchestrator commands via the remote command line by sending server API requests using REST API without the need to install 3rd party utilities.
 In Maestro CLI operations are performed by sending a command string with the required parameters.
 The system response will contain the confirmation of the performed operation, the requested information or an error message, if the command format was invalid.

 The default configuration of Maestro CLI can be easily set up and requires minimum effort.
 Advanced users may customize their Maestro CLI to get the complete and unrestricted functionality.

 See EPAM Cloud Orchestrator - Maestro CLI User Guide for details.